Squarespace Ecommerce: Set Up Your Store in 6 Easy Steps

-Squarespace is one of our leading ecommerce platforms and the best website builder for small businesses.
+Squarespace is one of our leading ecommerce platforms and best website builders for small businesses.
 One of the reasons it is so popular is its array of advanced yet beginner-friendly features, including ecommerce.
-Setting up a Squarespace ecommerce store is easy: create an account, add products, set up payment and fulfillment options, design your site, then upgrade to launch.
+Learning how to set up a shop on Squarespace is easy: create an account, add products, set up payment and fulfillment options, design your site, then upgrade to launch.

 Try most of Squarespace’s commerce features before subscribing to a plan with its 14-day free trial.